Vaibhav5702/Manobal/README.md

 <p align=center> <b><u> " MANOBAL" </b></u></p>

 ## What is Manobal ?
 ###### Manobal is your happiness buddy helps the user to tackle anger, stress, anxiety, depression, and heartbreak.
 It's empathetic, helpful and will never judge you.
-In times of loneliness the AR Bot helps you to build confidence and improve your self esteem in your personal space.
+In times of loneliness the AR Bot makes you feel wanted and heard.
 ## Inspiration
 ###### A healthy mind is as necessary as a healthy body.
-Especially during covid, where some people were stuck alone and suffered, mental health became utmost important.
+Especially during this pandemic era, where some people suffered, mental health becomes utmost important.
 This is the inspiration behind creating the app <b>Manobal</b>.

 ## Problem it solves:
 ###### In this covid era, there is a spike in mental health cases.
 Isolation, social distancing and closure of institutions, workplaces have undoubtedly affected the social and mental health of individuals from across the board.